Sirrah91/Asteroid-spectra/v1.0/Datasets/README.md

   - Chelyabinsk-denoised-norm.npz and Kachr_ol_opx-denoised-norm.npz
     - order in which the spectra were saved

-**Datafiles which contain -norm were normalised at 550 nm.**
+**Data files which contain -denoised were denoised via a convolution filter.**

-**Datafiles which contain -denoised were denoised via a convolution filter.**
+**Data files which contain -norm were normalised at 550 nm.**

 The data files contain:
 - Chelyabinsk-denoised-norm.npz